Article

 Individual and Trust Investors

 Though there are numerous benefits of using a private REIT in your real estate structure, this entity structure is not without its pitfalls.
-There are multiple organizational hurdles to overcome initially, as well as ongoing compliance requirements to consider.
+REITs require upfront planning and ongoing compliance.
+From organizational setup to IRS reporting, the structure demands precision.

+In a market flooded with options, REITs offer a way to differentiate, optimize, and deliver.
 Having the right advisors to guide you makes all the difference.
-Our team of experienced real estate advisors can help you navigate a REIT opportunity.
+Our team can help you navigate a REIT opportunity.

 Learn More